-- 5.1 Article 5 describes the content that Signatories are required to deliver as part of their Education Program.
-Values-Based Education should remain a focus, particularly in children and youth through school and/or sports club programs, and ideally in cooperation with the relevant public authorities and other stakeholders. - 5.2 Signatories shall include the following topics in their Education Program as outlined in Article 18.2 of the Code: - · Principles and values associated with clean sport - Athletes and Athlete Support Personnel's rights and responsibilities - The principle of Strict Liability - Consequences of doping, for example, physical and mental health, social and economic effects, and sanctions - Anti-doping rule violations - Substances and Methods on the Prohibited List - Risks of supplement use - Therapeutic Use Exemptions and use of medications - Testing procedures, including urine, blood and the Athlete Biological Passport
+- 5.1 Values-Based Education should remain a focus, particularly in children and youth through school and/or sports club programs, and in cooperation with the relevant public authorities and other stakeholders. - 5.2 Signatories shall include the following topics in their Education Program as also outlined in Code Article 18.2.
+Topics and content should be adapted and tailored to meet the needs of the target audience.
+Information regarding these topics shall be made publicly available: - Principles and values associated with clean sport; - Athletes', Athlete Support Personnel's and other groups' rights and responsibilities under the Code: - The principle of Strict Liability - Consequences of doping, for example, physical and mental health, social and economic effects, and sanctions; - Anti-doping rule violations;

-- Requirements of the Registered Testing Pool, including Whereabouts and the use of ADAMS - Speaking up to share concerns about doping - The Anti-Doping Charter of Athlete Rights - 5.3 Education on all topics listed in Article 5.1 shall be provided for the Registered Testing Pool.
-Signatories should tailor the topics and messages for each target group in their Education Pool. - 5.4 Signatories shall establish a framework that identifies the learning objectives for each target group in the Education Pool.
+- Substances and Methods on the Prohibited List; - · Risks of supplement use; - Use of medications and Therapeutic Use Exemptions; - Testing procedures, including urine, blood and the Athlete Biological Passport, - Requirements of the Registered Testing Pool, including whereabouts and the use of ADAMS; - Speaking up to share concerns about doping - 5.3 Education on the topics listed in Article 5.2 should be provided for the Registered Testing Pool in full. - 5.4 Signatories shall establish a framework that identifies the learning objectives for each target group in the Education Pool.
 These learning objectives state what the learner should be 'aware of', 'understand' and 'be capable of doing' for each topic.
 Competencies and skills are what the learner should demonstrate at each stage of their development. - 5.5 Signatories shall tailor Education activities to learners with impairments or specific needs within the Education Pool. - 5.6 Article 5.4 shall apply also to Minors in the Education Pool ensuring that Education activities are tailored for their stage of development and meet all applicable legal requirements. - 5.7 Signatories shall select appropriate Education activities to achieve the objectives of the Education Plan.
-Delivery methods may include face-to-face sessions, eLearning, brochures, Outreach booths, websites, etc., as described in the Guidelines. - 5.8 Signatories shall authorize trained Educators who will be responsible for delivering face-to-face education.
-Educators should be competent in Values-Based Education and on all topics outlined in Article 18.2 of the Code, the International Standard for Education and the Guidelines. - 5.9 Signatories should include Athletes in the planning and development of the Education Plan to ensure activities are appropriate for the stage of development of the Athletes.
+Delivery methods may include face-to-face sessions, eLearning, brochures, outreach booths, websites, etc., as described in the Guidelines for Education. - 5.8 Signatories shall assign Educators who will be responsible for delivering face-to-face Education.
+Educators should be competent in Values-Based Education and on all topics outlined in Code Article 18.2, the International Standard for Education and the Guidelines for Education. - 5.9 Signatories should include Athletes in the planning and development of the Education Plan to ensure activities are appropriate for the stage of development of the Athletes.
 Signatories should consider involving Athletes in the delivery of Education activities where appropriate.

-Comment to 5: to assist Signatories, WADA offers a full suite of Education tools to help reach various target groups.
+[Comment to Article 5: to assist Signatories, WADA offers a full suite of Education tools to help reach various target groups.]

-6.0 Evaluating the effectiveness of an Education Program
+6.0 Evaluating Education Programs

 - 6.1 Signatories shall evaluate their Education Program annually.
-The evaluation should inform the following year's Education plan.
-The evaluation report shall be made available to WADA upon request. - 6.2 The evaluation shall be based on all available information and data related to the specific objectives in the Education Plan and determine to what extent these objectives have been met. - 6.3 Where possible, Signatories should seek partnerships in the academic field or with other research institutions to provide support for evaluation and research purposes.
+The evaluation should inform the following year's Education Plan.
+The evaluation report shall be provided to WADA upon request with an overview/summary in English or French. - 6.2 The evaluation shall be based on all available information and data related to the specific objectives in the Education Plan and determine to what extent these objectives have been met. - 6.3 Where possible, Signatories should seek partnerships in the academic field or with other research institutions to provide support for evaluation and research purposes.
 Social science research can also be used to inform evaluation procedures.

-Comment to 6.3: WADA offers social science research evidence to inform both evaluation of programs and design of education activities.
+[Comment to Article 6.3: WADA offers social science research evidence to inform both evaluation of programs and design of Education activities.]